zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ruby "2.3.0"
 ```

 You should also be running the same version of Ruby locally.
-You can verify by running `$ ruby -v`.
+You can check this by running `$ ruby -v`.
 You can get more information on [specifying your Ruby version on Heroku here](https://devcenter.heroku.com/articles/ruby-versions).

 ## Store your app in Git